 BMc Horsemanship in Scotland offers UK & International Clinics, horse & rider training using both western & classical horsemanship principles.

 Ireland's Only Licensed Parelli Professionals, Chris and Sarah Brady, teach the Parelli Programme and many other courses at their facility in Sallins, Kildare.
 Chris also starts and restarts young and difficult horses.

 Also based in Ireland is Helen O'Hanlon.
-Helen’s philosophy involves understanding the horse & human’s point of view and solving problems with communication and understanding.
-Her signature coaching style is one of care and compassion for horse and human.
+Helen’s philosophy involves understanding the horse and human’s point of view and solving problems with communication and understanding.
+Her signature coaching style is one of care and compassion for horses and humans.
 Helen is also a regular author for Horsemanship Journal.

 Angélique Mould coaches clinics on horse and human communication, understanding, trust and feel, enabling understanding, exploration and horse development.

 Natural horsemanship also extends to the horse's environment, caring for them in a way that supports their natural instincts, such as foraging for food or enjoying the comfort and safety of a herd and learning where our well-intentioned care may actually cause them discomfort or stress.